-Figure 6 summarizes results of the survey on the friendship factors.
-The red bars show the percentage of all participants who reported employing each of the factors, i.e., they agreed or strongly agreed with the corresponding statement(s).
+Figure 5.9 summarizes results of the survey on the friendship factors.
+The bars show the percentage of all participants who reported employing each of the factors, i.e., they agreed with the corresponding statement(s).

 Starting from the most popular factors, requester's profile picture (84%) and name (82%), participants accept friendship requests if they recognize the requesters.
 Seventy seven percent agreed with statement "I tend to accept friendship requests from people I know in real life or online communities."